American Prairie (nature reserve): Reactions by cattle ranchers and legislators

 The plan for the reserve is clear that it will be amidst an area where the predominant economic activity will remain the raising of cattle on homestead parcels along with adjacent rangeland leased from the federal government.
 AP's vice president and chief external relations officer estimated that there is a half a million head of cattle in the seven county area where AP is based and seeks to be a good neighbor.
 Bison under Montana law are classified as private livestock overseen by the Department of Livestock.
 APF requested a modification of the terms of the grazing permits it had acquired to allow for year-round grazing and a change of use from cattle to bison grazing in Chouteau, Fergus, Petroleum, Phillips and Valley counties.
 The proposal included fortifying existing external boundary fences by replacing the second strand from the top with an electrified wire, converting to wildlife-friendly standards, and removing interior fences.
 AP reduced the initial request in 2017 for grazing allotments on 290,000 to 63,000 acres of federal land in Phillips County only with 10 year leases.
 While the decision only applies to the BLM land, the bison project area includes 5,830 acres of state land administered by the Montana Department of Natural Resources and Conservation and 32,710 acres of AP deeded land.

 In 2019, the Montana House of Representatives passed a resolution asking the U.S. Bureau of Land Management (BLM) to deny the bison grazing proposal from the American Prairie.
 The BLM issued a proposed decision approving various elements of the proposal in March 2022.
 The BLM cited research that the bison grazing will increase plant and animal diversity, improve water quality, and overall habitat conditions.
 The BLM made its official decision in July which was justified by an analysis that showed the plan wouldn’t have a significant environmental impact.
 Montana Stockgrowers Association, Governor Greg Gianforte and Montana Attorney General Austin Knudsen filed appeals to the approval.
 These federal grazing lands are intermixed with state trust lands which are managed by the BLM for the state.
 A revised fencing regime was adopted to avoid state trust lands.
 Bison are often the target of bills before the state legislature.
 Other bills have sought to limit APF’s activities as a nonprofit organization that acquires property.

+In 2026, their permit to graze its bison on federal land was revoked by the second Trump administration which sided with cattle ranchers and Montana Republicans.